Kazakhstan to host international uranium fuel bank

 IAEA member states have the right to develop their own nuclear fuel cycle facilities.

-Iran and six world powers are seeking to finalise a deal by June 30 on curbing the scope of the Iranian nuclear programme in return for an easing of international sanctions against Tehran.
-(Reporting by Shadia Nasralla; Editing by Mark Trevelyan)
+Iran and six world powers are seeking to finalize a deal by June 30 on curbing the scope of the Iranian nuclear program in return for an easing of international sanctions against Tehran.